Classification of Periodic Variable Stars with Novel Cyclic-Permutation Invariant Neural Networks: Method

 Based on the above framework, we present two particular implementations of the cyclic-permutation invariant network: the invariant Temporal Convolutional Network (iTCN) and the invariant Residual Convolutional Network (iResNet).
 The iTCN is based on the Temporal Convolutional Network (TCN; \cite{bai_empirical_2018}), and is composed of ``residual blocks'' (Figure \ref{fig:network}b) of 1D dilated convolutions (Figure \ref{fig:network}a), where the input to each ``residual block' is concatenated to the output, creating a ``gradient highway'' for back-propagation, thus allowing for improved network optimization.
 Dilated convolutions refer to convolutions where the convolution \texttt{kernel} is applied over a region larger than the \texttt{kernel} size by skipping input values with a step of $2^{n-1}$ for the \hbox{$n$-th} layer.
 This dilation allows the network to achieve an exponential increase in the receptive field --- the extent of input data accessible with respect to a particular output neuron --- with network depth.
 The receptive field is calculated as

 where $K$ is the kernel size, $D$ the number of layers, $2^{n-1}$ the dilation factor for the $n^{th}$ layer, and the additional factor of 2 due to the fact that each residual block consists of two dilated convolutions.
 Network depth is required to be large enough for the receptive field to be larger than the input sequence length, such that each feature vector in the output layer has complete information over the input sequence.
-Simultaneous predictions are then made for every initial phase of the input sequence (Figure \ref{fig:network}a: ``classification'' layer), which are averaged with a \texttt{global mean pooling} layer as input to the \texttt{softmax} function for classification.
+Simultaneous predictions are then made for every possible initial phase of the input sequence (Figure \ref{fig:network}a: ``classification'' layer) by first concatenating the period to each vector in the output layer, which serves as the feature vector for each phase.
+Each feature vector is then fed into a simple 2-layer feed-forward network that returns a vector with the same dimension as the number of classes.
+The outputs for the different phases are finally averaged with a \texttt{global mean pooling} layer as input to the \texttt{softmax} function for normalized class probabilities.
 By averaging predictions from all possible initial phases, the invariant network makes more robust predictions, as compared to non-invariant CNNs and RNNs, which can only predict for one particular initial phase with one network forward pass.

+As a demonstration, for the toy iTCN network shown in Figure \ref{fig:network}a, the last time-step of the output sequence (gray circle ``8''; forth row bottom to top) is connected by arrows across the layers to the first time-step of the input sequence, and therefore has a receptive field of ${\mathcal R}=8$.
+Applying a cyclic-permutation to the input sequence (e.g. 2, 3, 4, 5, 6, 7, 8, 1) would result in the same cyclic-permutation to the output sequence, which does not change the final classification because classification from each time-step is averaged, thus making the network invariant to such permutations.

 To visualise the effects of cyclic-permutation invariance on modelling periodic sequences, we compare output sequences produced by the iTCN and the TCN in Figure \ref{fig:phase}.
-We create an iTCN and a TCN with the same weights and the same receptive field of 30 at a network depth of 4 with kernel size 2.
-The input sequence is a length-60 sine function with two full oscillations (0 to $4\pi$).
+We create an iTCN and a TCN with the same weights and the same receptive field of ${\mathcal R}=30$ at a network depth of 4 with kernel size 2.
+The input sequence is a length-60 sine function with two full oscillations (0 to $4\pi$ radian).
 As seen in the figure, while output feature maps produced by the iTCN remain symmetrical in polar coordinates, the first half of the output sequence produced by the TCN is distorted by zero-padding, thus degrading the fidelity of output feature maps.